c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 ## Vim: A Necessary Evil

-I'm a heavy _[VS Code](https://code.visualstudio.com/)_ user and not a Vim fan.
-In my opinion, Vim's shortcuts and commands are confusing and unintuitive.
-However, one thing is undeniable: __Vim is an indirect requirement for Linux Foundation exams.__
+The exam workstation includes *[VSCodium](https://vscodium.com/)* (*the free and open-source binaries of VS Code*), but don't use it.
+All exam tasks are performed on remote nodes over SSH, where *VSCodium* is unavailable.
+To edit a file in *VSCodium*, you would first need to copy its contents from the SSH session, paste them into the editor, and then copy the changes back.
+This workflow is cumbersome and wastes valuable exam time.

-Although the exam workstation includes _[VS Codium](https://vscodium.com/)_ (*the free and open-source binaries of VS Code*), using it is generally not a good idea.
-The connection to the exam workstation has __high latency__, making mouse operations slow and unreliable.
-More importantly, all exam tasks are performed on remote nodes over SSH, where _VS Codium_ is unavailable.
-To edit files in _VS Codium_, you would first need to copy the file contents from your SSH session and then paste them into the editor.
-This workflow is highly impractical and wastes valuable exam time.
+On top of that, the remote connection to the exam workstation has **high latency**, making mouse operations slow and unreliable.
+The less you rely on the mouse, the faster you'll be able to edit files.
+This is where Vim shines.

-If you're not a Vim fan like me, I have good news: **you don't need to become a Vim expert to pass the Kubernetes certification exams**.
-Focus only on building muscle memory by mastering the commands you'll use to edit Kubernetes YAML manifests under exam conditions.
+If you're not a Vim expert, I have good news: **you don't need to become one to pass the Kubernetes certification exams**.
+Focus on building muscle memory by mastering the small set of commands you'll use to edit YAML files under exam conditions.
 The less time you spend fighting the editor, the more time you'll have to solve the Kubernetes problems that actually determine your exam score.

 ## Vim Configuration